How Spammers, Superstars, and Tech Giants Gamed the Music Industry

 Before Spotify, before iTunes, and before the democratization of the music industry, Matt Farley was writing songs about, well, everything.
 The Massachusetts man has used dozens of pseudonyms to write more than 18,500 songs, many with titles designed for people dicking around on Spotify and searching for, say, the name of their home town.

-If they happen to be from Randor Township, Pennsylvania, they’d find the song “Have You Been to Randor Township?” on the 93-track album Pennsylvania Songs: PA Exiting.
+If they happen to be from Radnor Township, Pennsylvania, they’d find the song “Have You Been to Radnor Township?” on the 93-track album Pennsylvania Songs: PA Exiting.
 Farley is the man singing the ode to the 30,000-person town, but it was released under the name the Guy Who Sings Songs About Cities & Towns.
 You can guess what his hundreds of other tracks are like.

 “I think there should be songs about everything,” Farley told me.
 The father of two, whose productivity has slowed since his kids were born, has already put out four albums this year.
 But the spammer label that’s so easy to apply to the others on this list doesn’t so neatly fit here.
 Not only are his songs originals, some of them are really good.
 And even if they weren’t, the dedication he has to his schtick is worth respect.